gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

 {{{example url="../webgl-text-texture-separate-opaque-from-transparent.html" }}}

 Notice we didn't sort like I mentioned above.
-In this case since we're drawing mostly opaque text there's probably going to be no noticable difference if we sort so I'll save that for some other article.
+In this case since we're drawing mostly opaque text there's probably going to be no noticeable difference if we sort so I'll save that for some other article.

 Another issue is the text is intersecting its own 'F'.
 There really